Richard Court: Political career

 In March 1982, at a by-election upon the retirement of his father from politics, Court was elected to represent his father's seat of Nedlands, located in Perth's wealthy beachside suburbs, in the state legislature.
 His time as a government backbencher was short-lived, however, as the opposition Labor Party and its charismatic leader, Brian Burke, won the 1983 state election.
 Court was elevated to the shadow frontbench in 1984, serving as the opposition spokesman for Resources and Industrial Development, Mines and Aboriginal Affairs.
-He became deputy leader of the Liberal Party in September 1987, serving under Barry MacKinnon, and became leader in 1992.
+He became deputy leader of the Liberal Party in September 1987, serving under Barry MacKinnon.

-Court ousted MacKinnon as leader by a vote of 20 to 12.
+By 1992, the Labor government was reeling from the WA Inc scandal.
+With a state election due the following year, the Liberals should have been unbackable favourites, but MacKinnon was unable to capitalise.
+With this in mind, Court challenged MacKinnon's leadership and won, ousting MacKinnon by 20 votes to 12.

 In February 1993, a state election brought the Liberal Party and their coalition partner, the Nationals, to power with a stable majority following revelations from the WA Inc royal commission examining deals made with businessmen such as Alan Bond and Laurie Connell by Labor governments during the 1980s.

 The Court government was comfortably re-elected in the 1996 WA State election.
 The Liberals actually won a majority in their own right (29 seats out of 57) for the first time ever, but Court opted to retain the coalition with the Nationals.
 However, Court's popularity suffered in his second term as Premier due to scandals, including deals made between the government and the Premier's brother, Ken Court, as well as the finance broking scandal, where many elderly investors lost their savings and an inquiry found the Government ineffective and inefficient in managing the industry.
 Also important was the continued logging of old growth forests in the South West of Western Australia.
 A rejuvenated Labor Party, led since 1996 by Dr Geoff Gallop, won the state election on 10 February 2001 on a 13-seat, 7-point swing—a shift in voter sympathies not seen since the 1911 state election.